Simpleboi/SimpleBoi/README.md

 # About Me:
 **`Web Developer & Computer Scientist`**<br/>
-I'm an aspiring full-stack web developer and computer scientist trying to build my own version of the digitial world one piece of code at a time.
-I started coding when I was in my Somphore year of Highschool by taking AP Computer Science.
-I slowly fell in love with Coding and continuned to study and learn as I went.
-I'm currently a sophmore attending San Jacinto College majoring in Computer Science, and have been involved in my major.
+I'm an aspiring full-stack web developer and computer scientist, dedicated to contributing to the digital world one line of code at a time.
+My journey began in my sophomore year of high school when I took AP Computer Science, and from there, I developed a deep love for programming.
+Since then, I've continued to grow, learning and building as I go.
+I've won first place at my junior year BPA competion in Python Programming and competed in numerous programming competitions since.
+Currently, I am a sophomore at San Jacinto College, majoring in Computer Science.
+I'm actively involved in my field, serving as the President of the Computer Science Club on the South Campus, and I'm also a co-owner of the SJC Computer Science Organization.
 <br/>
 ## Skills
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)